stephenverderame/cpp_book/src/oop/overloads.md

 # Operator Overloading

-Let's first create a class `Rational` to see an example of this:
+Let's first create a class `Rational` to see an example of overloading:

 ```C++
 class Rational {